HMS Royal Charles (1660)

 As Royal Charles she took part in the Second Anglo-Dutch War.
 In 1665, she fought in the Battle of Lowestoft under the command of the Lord High Admiral, James Stuart, Duke of York, her captain being Sir William Penn.
 During that battle she probably destroyed the Dutch flagship Eendracht.
 In 1666, she participated in two further actions, the Four Days Battle and the defeat of Admiral Michiel de Ruyter in the St. James's Day Battle off the North Foreland.

 In 1667, flagging English national morale was further depressed by the Raid on the Medway in which a Dutch fleet invaded the Thames and Medway rivers and on 12 June captured the uncommissioned Royal Charles, removing her with great skill to Hellevoetsluis in the United Provinces.
 The Dutch did not take her into naval service because it was considered that she drew too much water for general use on the Dutch coast.
-Instead the Royal Charles was permanently drydocked near Hellevoetsluis as a public attraction, with day trips being organised for large parties, often of foreign state guests.
+Instead Royal Charles was permanently drydocked near Hellevoetsluis as a public attraction, with day trips being organised for large parties, often of foreign state guests.
 After vehement protests by Charles that this insulted his honour, the official visits were ended when she was auctioned for scrap in 1673.
-A mirror from the ship would eventually be returned to Britain in a conciliatory gesture in 2012.

 The wooden carving showing the royal arms, originally placed on the ship's transom, was, however, preserved.
 After remaining at Hellevoetsluis for a while, it was brought to a naval shipbuilding yard in Rotterdam in the nineteenth century, and in 1855 was transferred to the Dutch navy's model collection.
 It is now on display in the Rijksmuseum in Amsterdam, which took most of the naval collection in the 1880s.